2020 GCSE outcomes

 Note 4 - Proportion of students achieving Grade 5 or above in English and Maths

 Grades 5 and above are regarded as 'strong passes'.

 In 2017 schools are reporting the proportion of students gaining grade 4+ in English and Maths, and the proportion gaining Grade 5+ in those subjects.
-In the future it is anticipated that Grade 5 will become the new expected standard.
+It is increasingly anticipated that Grade 5 will become the new 'expected' standard.

 Note 5 - Proportion of students achieving the EBacc

 The English Baccalaureate (‘E-Bacc’) is a school performance measure used by the Department for Education.
 It measures the proportion of students in Year 11 who gain GCSE grades A*-C in the following subjects:

 * Two Sciences (Two from GCSE Computer Science, Biology, Chemistry or Physics, or GCSE Science and Additional Science)

 * A language (modern languages, or ancient languages such as Latin)